sagarreddypatil/portfolio-website/posts/projects/cms-avi-sw.md

 I decided on using a single `CMakeLists.txt` at the project root so that it'd be easier for new members to work without worrying too much about the build system.

-The build process also includes `ccache` for insanely clean builds.
+The build process also includes `ccache` for insanely fast clean builds.

 This is how the source code is organized